Spatial adaptation in heteroscedastic regression: Propagation approach: Theoretical study

 where \( \Delta_j(k) \) is defined by \eqref{def_Delta j(k)}. } \end{description} \begin{definition} For each \( j = 1, \ldots, p \) the oracle index \( k^*(j) \) is defined as the largest index in the scale for which the \( (SMBj) \) condition holds, that is

-\end{definition} \begin{theorem} Assume \( (A1) - (A7)\) and \( (PC) \).
-Let the smallest bandwidth \( h_1 \) be such that the first estimate \( \bb e_j^{\T}\mmle{1}(x) \) be always accepted in the adaptive procedure.
-Let \( k^*(j) \) be the oracle index defined by~\eqref{def oracle index kj}, \( j = 1, \ldots, p \) .
-Then the risk between the \( j \)th coordinates of the adaptive estimate and the oracle one is bounded with the following expression:
+\end{definition} \begin{proposition} Assume \( (A1) - (A6)\) and \( (PC) \).
+Let \( h_1 \), the smallest bandwidth, be such that the first estimator \( \bb e_j^{\T}\mmle{1}(x) \) is always accepted by the adaptive procedure.
+Let \( k^*(j) \) be the oracle index defined by~\eqref{def oracle index kj}, \( j = 1, \ldots, p \).
+Then we have for the risk between the \( j \)th coordinates of the adaptive and oracle estimator the following bound: